• Home

 • Mute your microphone when not speaking to minimize background noise.

-Remember, you're as much a part of the team as anyone working in the office.
-Make your presence felt, engage in virtual team activities, and be proactive in your communications.
+Remember, you are as much a part of the team as anyone in the office.
+Make your presence felt, engage in virtual team activities, and communicate proactively.

 Post-Internship: Maintaining Connections and Seeking References

-The end of your internship is not the end of your professional relationship with the firm or the people you've worked with.
+The end of your internship is not the end of your professional relationship with the firm or the people you have worked with.

 Send Thank-You Notes